websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### Using a Background Image

-You can configure a background image for a Layout.
-Follow these steps:
+You can configure a background image for a Layout:

 1. Click on the Layout to select it.
 1. Select *Layout Background Image*, and choose the image to display.